Dhisurion/Fortrace-Scenario2-Usage/README.md

 - Limited number of browsed links
 - Focused search patterns around academic AI/ML resources
 - Basic container usage for storing research materials

+**Research Question:**
+"Conduct a forensic analysis of the student's research activities by examining:
+Search pattern analysis:
+   - Search terms used
+   - Temporal sequence of searches
+Web activity investigation:
+   - URLs visited
+   - Access timestamps
+Container forensics:
+   -Container location and creation timestamp
+   - Password recovery
+   - Content analysis of stored files

+Use timeline analysis to reconstruct the sequence of research activities and container usage."

 ### Scenario 2: Extended Research with Noise
 Building upon Scenario 1, this version introduces additional behavioral patterns to create a more realistic user profile.